 Innovation Summer Academy

-Professor Claudia Sandei from Padova School of Law in Italy and professor Shahrokh (Seve) Falati from Albany Law School in New York organize the Innovation & Technology Law Summer Academy.
-Through a series of invited lectures from experts in academia and private practice, participants in this program discuss the legal aspects of emerging new technologies shaping our lives.
+Through a series of invited lectures from experts in academia and private practice, participants in this program discuss the legal issues raised by emerging new technologies shaping our lives.
 The focus for the program is the intersection of law and technology, including how certain fields within law react and respond to innovative emerging new technologies such as artificial intelligence, 3D printing, flying cars, block chain, autonomous vehicles, insertable intelligent devices into humans, intelligent robots, cloning and molecular genetics.

 If you are further interested in technological innovation and law, you may also wish to browse the "In Semester" link above to find out about programs taught by Professor Falati at Albany Law School in NY and by Professor Sandei at Padova School of Law in Italy during the academic law school semester.